 Another notable issue I have is that when you have friends over, balloons no longer spawn!
 This is important because a lot of DIY recipes can only be obtained by shooting down balloons.
-This means that you’re actually punished for having friends over (in a way) because you’re spending a lot of time playing Animal Crossing, but can’t get the recipes because there’s no balloons to shoot!
+This means that you’re actually punished for having friends over (in a way) because you’re spending a lot of time playing Animal Crossing, but can’t get the recipes because there are no balloons to shoot!

 My absolute biggest complaint with multiplayer, however, is that you cannot access your storage or bank account from a friend’s island.
 You were able to do both of these in New Leaf, and now you just can’t!
 Add a cabinet to the airport that lets you check your home storage and either deposit items or withdraw them.
 And allow the Nook Stop at Resident Services to function as a bank for other players!
 I feel like this is a reasonable ask (unlike the Island Designer ideas a few paragraphs back).